LouGrimal/Misalignments-SHCI/README.md

 # Misalignments-SHCI

-The goal of this repository is to share examples of misalignments between values/actions of stakeholders using interactive systems and values embedded in those systems.
-Don't worry, you can use this platform even if you don't know how to program.
+The aim of this repository is to share examples of misalignments between the values/actions of stakeholders using interactive systems and the values embedded in those systems.
+Don't worry, you can use this platform even if you don't know how to code.

 ## New to this platform?

-You can go to the tab called "issue" to find all the misalignments identified.
-You can click on the issue you are interested in.
-You can also sort the issues according to the type of misalignment you want to check, the technical system observed or the context in which the misalignment was observed.
+You can go to the "Issue" tab to find all the identified misalignments.
+You can click on the problem you are interested in.
+You can also sort the issues according to the type of misalignment you want to check, the technical system observed or the context in which the misalignment was observed (see labels).

 Now it is time to create issues...